mailjet/mailjet-apiv3-php/README.md

  - Add documentation for your feature or bug fix.
  - Add specs for your feature or bug fix.
  - Commit and push your changes.
  - Submit a pull request.
-Please do not include changes to the gemspec, or version file.